Abdullah Shehab

 Sara Gaafar Ibnauf Suliman

-Consultant Endocrinologist and Clinical Lead, IFSO International Federation for The Surgery of Obesity and Metabolic Disorders, Abu Dhabi, United Arab Emirates
+Consultant Endocrinologist and Clinical Lead, Imperial College London Diabetes Centre, Abu Dhabi, United Arab Emirates

 Sara Gaafar Ibnauf Suliman